PAHdb/AmesPAHdbPythonSuite/docs/sec_03e.rst

 =====================================

-The 'AmesPAHdbPythonSuite_Geometry'-object exposes the molecular geometric data (*work-in-progress*).
+The 'AmesPAHdbPythonSuite_Geometry'-object exposes the molecular geometric data.

 .. code:: python

    uids = pahdb.search("c<=20 neutral n=2 neutral")
    geometry = pahdb.getgeometrybyuid(uids)

 The 'geometry'-instance provides both the 'plot' and 'structure'-methods to output the chemical structure of the PAH with provided UID.
-The first method uses a 2D representation, while the latter a 3D one (*work-in-progress*).
+The first method uses a 2D representation, while the latter a 3D one.

 .. code:: python